Yevgeniy-Olexandrenko/tiny-handheld/README.md

-# tiny-handheld
+# Tiny Handheld
-Tiny Handheld - ATTiny85 based micro handheld.
-Schematic compatible with 'Tiny gamepad rev2'.
+This is a ATTiny85 based micro handheld project.
+Schematic compatible with 'Tiny gamepad rev2' device.